felinewang/Data-Analyst-Internship/README.md

 * Annotated Code

-Annotated and cleaner version of script
+Annotated and cleaner version of script.